Welcome and thank you for coming to the 2021 MPCDB AGM and supporting the community.

 If you have a vision, this is the launch pad.

-There are lots of opportunities, but that is all they are until someone stands up and grabs one and runs with it.
+There are lots of opportunities, but that is all they are until someone stands up, grabs one and runs with it.
 This is your opportunity.

 Many thanks for your attendance this evening and showing support for the Mt.
 Perry community.